Saektide/dots/README.md

 ```

 ## troubleshooting

-### My screen resolution changed and i want to revert it
-Check in the repo folder, the i3 config file `.config/i3/config`, look for `xrandr` and **replace** the resolution and the output.

-If you don't have any idea of that, simply run `xrandr` in your terminal and you will be able to see the available outputs and modes for your screen(s). e.g. - if you have a VGA monitor should be marked as "VGA-0" or similar, that's the `output`.
-For mode it's just the resolution e.g. `1360x768` so if you want to apply all that, simply put `xrandr --output VGA-0 --mode 1360x768` in the i3 config.

 ### I have another version of picom.
 Simply remove that version and install the ibhagwan's version.
 Kill the process (`pkill picom`) before do this.
 If you're in Arch simply do `yay -R picom` and then `yay -S picom-ibhagwan-git`.